Michael Pennington: Other work

-In 1983, Pennington appeared as Moff Jerjerrod in the Star Wars film Return of the Jedi alongside fellow Old Vic alum James Earl Jones.
-He also played Michael Foot in The Iron Lady with Meryl Streep; and among his notable TV appearances have been in the title role of Oedipus Rex and in the television movie The Return of Sherlock Holmes.
-He has also played Holmes's nemesis, Professor Moriarty in two BBC Radio dramatizations of the Holmes short stories The Final Problem in 1992 and The Empty House in 1993.
+In 1983, Pennington appeared as Moff Jerjerrod in the Star Wars film Return of the Jedi alongside fellow Old Vic alumnus James Earl Jones.
+He also played Michael Foot in The Iron Lady (2011) with Meryl Streep.
+His notable TV appearances included the title roles in Oedipus Rex (1986) and the 1987 made-for-television film The Return of Sherlock Holmes.
+He also played Holmes's nemesis, Professor Moriarty, in two BBC Radio dramatisations of the Holmes short stories "The Final Problem" in 1992 and "The Empty House" in 1993.

-He is the author of the book Are You There, Crocodile? which combines biographical material about the Russian playwright Anton Chekhov with an account of the writing of his highly successful one-man show about Chekhov; the full text of which is included.
-He has also written three books about individual Shakespeare plays, Sweet William - Twenty Thousand Hours with Shakespeare, as well as Let Me Play the Lion Too - How to Be an Actor for Faber and Faber.
+He was the author of the book Are You There, Crocodile? which combines biographical material about the Russian playwright Anton Chekhov with an account of the writing of his highly successful one-man show about Chekhov, the full text of which is included.
+He also wrote three books about individual Shakespeare plays, Sweet William – Twenty Thousand Hours with Shakespeare, as well as Let Me Play the Lion Too – How to Be an Actor for Faber and Faber.
 His solo show Sweet William is available as a DVD.
-Pennington has also worked as a narrator on many TV documentaries.
+Pennington also worked as a narrator on many TV documentaries.

 In April 2004, he became the second actor, after Harley Granville-Barker in 1925, to deliver the British Academy's annual Shakespeare lecture.
 The lecture was entitled Barnadine's Straw: The Devil in Shakespeare's Detail.

-Personal life
+Personal life and death

-In 1964, Pennington married actress Katharine Barker, with whom he had a son, Mark, before they divorced in 1967.
+In 1964, Pennington married actress Katharine Barker, with whom he had a son before they divorced in 1967.
 Beginning in 1978, when they appeared together in Love's Labour's Lost, he shared a flat with actress Jane Lapotaire in St John's Wood, London, though at the time Lapotaire said they were "just friends".

+Pennington died at Denville Hall, London, on 7 May 2026, at the age of 82.
+His long-term partner, arts administrator Prue Skene, pre-deceased him in 2025.